Javiera-L/abm/README.md

 Running the script should open up 2 windows.
 One is called Model, and will be our GUI where we can run our animation.
 The other window that opens up is an empty Fig 1 window, which must be kept open at all times whilst the program is running, otherwise the animation will not work.

-* Note: I use a Mac, so your outputs might be different if using Windows.
+* Note: I use a Mac, so your GUI might look different if using Windows.

 ![](images/spyderrun.png)